cedadev/cis/doc/collocation.rst

       * ``nn`` For use with gridded source data only.
 The data point closest to each sample point is found, and the data value is set at the sample point.

       * ``dummy`` For use with ungridded data only.
-Returns the source data as the colocated data irrespective of the sample points.
+Returns the source data as the collocated data irrespective of the sample points.
 This might be useful if variables from the original sample file are wanted in the output file but are already on the correct sample points.

-      Colocators have the following general optional parameters, which can be used in addition to any specific ones listed above:
+      Collocators have the following general optional parameters, which can be used in addition to any specific ones listed above:

-      * ``fill_value`` - The numerical value to apply to the colocated point if there are no points which satisfy the constraint.
+      * ``fill_value`` - The numerical value to apply to the collocated point if there are no points which satisfy the constraint.
       * ``var_name`` - Specifies the name of the variable in the resulting NetCDF file.
       * ``var_long_name`` - Specifies the variable's long name.
       * ``var_units`` - Specifies the variable's units.

-    * ``kernel`` is used to specify the kernel to use for colocation methods that create an intermediate set of points for further processing, that is box and bin.
+    * ``kernel`` is used to specify the kernel to use for collocation methods that create an intermediate set of points for further processing, that is box and bin.
 The default kernel for box and bin is *moments*.
 The built-in kernel methods currently available are:

       * ``moments`` - **Default**.
 This is an averaging kernel that returns the mean, standard deviation and the number of points remaining after the specified constraint has been applied.
-This can be used for gridded or ungridded sample points where the colocator is one of 'bin' or 'box'.
+This can be used for gridded or ungridded sample points where the collocator is one of 'bin' or 'box'.
 The names of the variables in the output file are the name of the input variable with a suffix to identify which quantity they represent:

         * *Mean* - no suffix - the mean value of all data points which were mapped to that sample grid point